TOU-HID/new/# Instruction for creating new page.md

 > **Note:** array enclosed in [] , and object enclosed in {} .

-Now add forth object in "submenu" array like this:
+Now add forth object in "submenu" array and save this.

 >     	{
 >            "id": "menu-6",